AVSystem/developer-zone/docs/Interoperability_tests_guide/Using_API_Jenkins_integration.md

           - `DEVICE_NAME` - type the endpoint name of your device.
           - `INSTALLATION_URL` - provide the URL of your Coiote DM installation.
           - `INSTALLATION_API_PORT` - provide the port for communication with the API.
 The default value is `8087`.
-          - `CREDENTIALS` - provide user name and password of the user used for logging in to the platform.
+          - `CREDENTIALS` - provide user name and password of your Coiote DM user account.
           - `TEST_NAMES` - type the names of the test cases that you want to execute on the device.
-    - Save the script as a `.py` file (using the filename specified in the Jenkinsfile in the previous step) and upload it to your GitLab project repository.
+    - Save the script as a `.py` file (using the filename specified in the Jenkinsfile in the previous step) and upload it to your project repository.

 2. Create a pipeline for your project:
     - Go to your Jenkins account and in the **Dashboard** view, select **New Item** from the menu on the left.